hankandre/eslint-config-oats/README.md

 <div align="center">
 <h1>eslint-config-oats</h1>
 <p>ESLint rules that we use heavily at Shipt when working on our internal tools.
 Feel free to use these conventions.
-This project borrows a lot from [`eslint-config-kentcdodds`](https://github.com/kentcdodds/eslint-config-kentcdodds) and extends upon it in some places</p>
+This project borrows a lot from <a href="https://github.com/kentcdodds/eslint-config-kentcdodds"><code>eslint-config-kentcdodds</code></a> and extends upon it in some places</p>

 </div>
 <!-- prettier-ignore-start -->